wolfSSL/meta-wolfssl/README.md

 After installing your build's Yocto/OpenEmbedded components:

-1. Insert the 'meta-wolfssl' layer location into your build's bblayers.conf file, in the BBLAYERS section:
+1. Insert the 'meta-wolfssl' layer in `build/conf/bblayers.conf` location into your build's bblayers.conf file, in the BBLAYERS section:

     ```